phyzical/sonarrtube/README.md

 NOTE!!!!!!

+* for downloads to work, you must match the directory structure with your sonarr instance via docker mounts, i.e if its /tv/showXyz/ this application must also see showXYZ in a directory called /tv/
 * if you update tvdb after scraping a show's links, make sure to clear the cache for it
-* Please be careful around what show you start "managing" as tvdb is brittle at times, and you dont want to just drown a show with bad/duplicated episodes
+* Please be careful around what show you start "managing" as tvdb is brittle at times, and you don't want to just drown a show with bad/duplicated episodes
 * It can just fail sometimes.
 * I suggest just running once a day at most.
-* If you find that a show is being kept up to date, i.e there is someone else already automating/manually managing it then simply exclude it from the sync.
+* If you find that a show is being kept up to date, i.e there is someone else already automating/manually managing it then simply exclude it from the sync, and it will still be downloaded (TODO: check this is correct)

 ## Envs